 Chocolate Raspberry Thumbprint Cookies – Enjoy this hard to resist the classic combination of raspberries and chocolate!

 This little cookie boasts plenty of chocolate flavor and a fun little heart shaped thumbprint filled with seedless raspberry jam.
 An easy and delicious cookie with a Valentine’s Day theme.

 Valentine’s Day is best celebrated with a little something sweet.

 First, it’s hard to believe but Valentine’s Day is just a few weeks away.
 I’m not a big fan of “Hallmark holidays,” but Valentine’s Day can be fun, especially for kids.
 I’ve always loved the boxes of assorted paper Valentines with little white envelopes that the kids fill out and give to their school classmates.
 Our kid’s teachers were always great about sending home a complete list of names so no one was missed or forgotten.

 Personally, I’ve always been fine to skip the giant bouquets of flowers, jewelry and heart shaped boxes of candy.

 My husband and I exchange cards, but that’s about it.
 On Valentine’s Day we usually skip the overcrowded restaurants to spend a quiet evening at home.
 But that doesn’t mean I won’t bake up something nice for him, hold hands and tell him how much I love him.
-After 31 years of marriage one thing I know for sure, all that is still very important.
+After 30+ years of marriage one thing I know for sure, all those little things are still very important.
 I don’t need him to spend insane amounts of money on me to know how much I am loved.
 However, if we were uber rich I might feel differently … just saying I wouldn’t turn down a super hot car or a fantastic African safari!
 You know, it’s the little things that make a relationship special!